Stem0794/calendar_extension_everhour/README.md

 ## 📚 Documentation

 Additional usage tips and troubleshooting guides are available in the [project wiki](wiki/Home.md).
-The primary usage instructions are also mirrored in [wiki/How-to-use.md](wiki/How-to-use.md).
+The primary usage instructions are also mirrored in [wiki/How-to-use.md](wiki/How-to-use.md), and the new [Developer Setup](wiki/Developer-setup.md) page lists the lint/test/report commands described above.

 ## Development Notes